Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

 A proof can be found in Appendix \ref{proofs}.
 Note that $D_p$ is a diagonal matrix, $B_p$ is a lower triangular matrix with $1$'s on the diagonal and non-zero off-diagonal entries corresponding to the nearest neighbors of the prediction locations among the prediction locations themselves $s_{p,1},\dots,s_{p,n_p}$, and $B_{po}$ has non-zero entries corresponding to the nearest neighbors of the prediction locations among the observed locations $s_1,\dots,s_{n}$.

-If only univariate predictive distributions are of interest, computational costs can be additionally reduced when restricting that one conditions on observed locations only in \eqref{vecchia}.
+If only univariate predictive distributions are of interest, computational costs can be additionally reduced by restricting that one conditions on observed locations only in \eqref{vecchia}.
 The latter means that for every prediction location $s_{p,i}$, one conditions only on observed data $y_{N(i)}$ where $N(i)$ denotes the set of nearest neighbors for location $s_{p,i}$.
 In this case, $B_p$ is an identity matrix and the predictive covariance matrix $\Xi_p$ is a diagonal matrix.
-The latter can be a drawback if multivariate predictive distributions are of interest.
+The latter can be a drawback if multivariate predictive distributions are required.

-\begin{proposition} Assume that prediction are made at $n_p$ locations $s_{p,1},\dots,s_{p,n_p}$ with covariate data $X_p$.
+When prediction locations appear first in the ordering of the response variable, predictions can be obtained as follows. \begin{proposition} Assume that prediction are made at $n_p$ locations $s_{p,1},\dots,s_{p,n_p}$ with predictor variable data $X_p$.
 When applying the Vecchia approximation in \eqref{vecchia_approx} to the response vector $(y_p,y)^T$ with the predicted response $y_p$ appearing first in the ordering, the conditional distribution $y_p|y$ is given by

 with

 where $B_{o},D_o\in\mathbb{R}^{n\times n}$, $B_{op}\in\mathbb{R}^{n\times n_p}$, $B_p,D_p\in\mathbb{R}^{n_p\times n_p}$, ${D_p}^{-1}\in\mathbb{R}^{n_p\times n_p}$ are the following submatrices of the Vecchia approximated precision matrix $\tilde{Cov}\left((y_p,y)^T\right)^{-1}$: